cmasuki/open-code/Code/fizzbuzz/fizzbuzz v1.1 readme.md

 **_What has been done so far_**

-I have got as far as step 3 in the PDF
+I have got as far as step 3 in the PDF.

 **_How to contribute to the next steps_**